infobaleen/infobaleen.github.io/README.md

 The documentation uses [MkDocs](https://www.mkdocs.org/), which is a fast and simple static site generator geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.

+## How to create a static website for the docs?

+We highly recommend to create a python virtual environment.

+    - $ virtualenv venv -p python3

+Activate the virtual environment:

+    - $ source venv/bin/activate

+Install the requirements:

+    - $ pip install -r requirements.txt

 ### Install MKDocs

 To install MkDocs, run the following command from the command line (requires python):